zuluana/Halia/README.md

 -  **Delayed Installation**:  You'll need to manually manage installation if it occurs after initial load.
 -  **Dynamic Modification**: If the set of “Features” changes at runtime, you'll need to manage that change.
 For example, verifying module compatibility.

-With Halia, the complete dependency graph is built at build-time, so there's no need to manually order them, just declare their existence.

-Each Plugin has a unique ID to which a singleton instance is associated.
+In Halia, the complete dependency graph is built at runtime, so there's no need to manually order them.
+Each Plugin has a unique ID associated with a singleton instance.
 If the same ID is used twice, an error is thrown.

->  We hope to support versioned Plugins in the future.
-Possibly through a Core Plugin.

-A Plugin will not be installed unless all dependencies were installed successfully.

->  We hope to make this configurable, perhaps globally, per Plugin, with an injected config function, etc.

 Halia Stacks can be built on-demand (and re-built) as needed.
 This means, if the feature set changes at runtime, we can re-build the stack and run again.

-### Other DI Solutions vs. Halia

-Halia has feature overlap with existing DI solutions, but we prioritize extensibility.

-For example, while many DI solutions use a class constructor for initialization, we accept a standard JS Function.
-We also support custom extensions, and therefore, it's possible to build an extension for something like "Asynchronous Installation".

-Other DI Solutions, like Angular and Nest.js Providers can be used to solve a lot of the same problems, but with some key differences:

--  **Extensible**:  Use existing (or build your own) "Halia Extensions" to install the features you need.
-For example, add optional dependencies, incompatibility management, etc...
--  **Independent**:  Halia is not coupled with a particular back-end or front-end technology.
-But, with Halia Extensions, it can be made to work with most tech stacks.
--  **Team**:  We have a deep interest in extensibility, cross-eco integration, cross-eco context, loose coupling, system staking, virtualized centralization, and lots more.
-You can expect to see more of these concepts as we release extensions, associated packages, and posts.

-### Principles

-#### Responsibility
-Each Plugin is responsible for the valid use of the imported APIs.
-Without a standard mechanism to enforce or define "valid" use, the responsibility is deferred to the Plugin developers.
-For this reason, it's important to understand the usage rules and limitations of each imported API and your own.
-However, a Plugin is not responsible for the validity of its dependencies.

-###  Problems
+###  Plugin Incompatibility

-While using Halia (or any Plugin manager) you might encounter several common problems.
-Most of these can be solved by applying one or more design patterns.
+While using Halia (or any DI Framework with the Plugin Pattern) you might encounter incompatibility between Plugins.

-#### Incompatibility
-An "Incompatibility" exists between two or more Plugins which cannot co-exist.
-For example, when installed together, the functionality of the system may be invalid compared to the expected functional state.
+An "Incompatibility" exists between two or more Plugins which, when installed together, result in a dysfunctional state.
 To solve this problem, try the following suggestions:

 -  Remove one of the Plugins.
 -  Update one of the Plugins to fix the incompatibility.
 -  Build a new "Coupling Plugin" to fix the incompatibility.
--  Update the dependency APIs to support the Plugins.
+-  Update the dependency's exported APIs to support the Plugins.

-### Patterns

-These are common patterns you can apply to help you build robust, modular systems.

-####  Coupling Plugin
 A "Coupling Plugin" is used to correct invalid or missing functionality that results from an incompatibility.

 For example, imagine we add two new Plugins, "Video" and "Messaging".
 Assuming they both inject themselves with the same API, it's possible they'd overwrite one another.
 To solve this, we can build a new "Coupling Plugin", perhaps called "VideoMessaging", to inject the necessary patch.